sakshimaurya02/Code_Clause_Internship-TASK-1/README.md

-# Code_Clause_Internship-TASK-1
+# Code_Clause_Internship-TASK-2
-This is the TASK 1 of Code_Clause Internship.
-Here I deployed a Restaurants Landing Page.
+This is the TASK 2 of Code_Clause Internship.
+Here I deployed a URL Shortener Website.